RPGIT-91/Chess/README.md

 # Introduction
+The ReadMe is not up to date.
+Method explanations can be found within the javadoc.
 The following Programn is a Chess Game with move validation Move generation and validation is done with set wise bitboards for each piece Type and colour.